OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 These values, and the rest of the influence measures, can be plotted versus the indecies of the observations to spot any extreme values and see the variations.

-Now you can play more with the Shiny App and make sure you understand how the displayed values change
+Now you can play more with the Shiny App to make sure your understanding of the displayed values goes with the intuition behind them.